Hélène Mannarino: Radio career

 In August 2019, she debuted on radio on the station Europe 1, presenting from Monday to Friday in the morning Le Portrait inattendu, a column from the breakfast program Culture médias.

 Personal life

 Hélène Mannarino has a brother and two sisters.
 Her brother works in physiotherapy, and her sisters are in education and human resources.
 Her father works with foster children and her mother Geneviève Mannarino is engaged in politics.
+She is left-wing like her friend and colleague Marie Portolano.

 Her father was diagnosed with cancer, leading her engage herself at the Curie Institute.